PreciselyData/cloudnative-geocoding/kubernetes/cluster/gke/README.md

 Before starting the following steps, make sure you have installed the required tools listed in [Install client tools](../../README.md).

 ### Authenticate and configure gcloud
-Replace the `@KEY_FILE@` parameter with the absolute path to your service account key file, and execute the command below.
+Replace the `@KEY_FILE@` parameter with the absolute path to your service account key file, and run the command below.
 For more options for authentication, refer to the [Google Cloud documentation](https://cloud.google.com/sdk/gcloud/reference/auth).
 ```
 gcloud auth activate-service-account  --key-file=@KEY_FILE@
 ```